Toloka/docs/en/guide/concepts/pool_csv.md

   - `HINT:text` — hints for [training tasks](../../glossary.md#training-task).
 The Toloker will see the hint text at the top of the task (on a red background) if their response to the control task is different from the correct one.

   - `TASK:overlap` — an optional parameter, it is used to set up the task [overlap](overlap-faq.md).
-Parameter value must be positive.
+Parameter value must be positive integer.

   - Point coordinates for [field tasks](../tutorials/walk.md):